-Cristiano Ronaldo and Georgina Rodriguez Share Their Newborn Son Has Died - E!
+Cristiano Ronaldo and Georgina Rodríguez Share Their Newborn Son Has Died - E!
 Online

 The couple announced the tragic news in a statement posted to their social media accounts on April 18.

 "It is with our deepest sadness we have to announce that our baby boy has passed away," their joint statement read.
 "It is the greatest pain that any parent can feel.
 Only the birth of our baby girl gives us strength to live this moment with some hope and happiness.
 We would like to thank the doctors and nurses for all their expert care and support.
-We are all devastated at this loss and we kindly as for privacy at this very difficult time.
+We are all devastated at this loss and we kindly ask for privacy at this very difficult time.
 Our baby boy, you are our angel.
 We will always love you."

 The devastating news comes almost six months after the couple announced they were expecting twins, making Ronaldo a father of six.